Jcct100/WDI_PROJECT-4/README.md

 Here is the 17 Sustainable Development Goals.

-1)you can filter the search by selecting the goals you care the most.
+1) you can filter the search by selecting the goals you care the most.

 2) As a result you will only see the petitions related to the goals you have chosen.